 What do our Residents do after Residency?

-The short answer: anything they want to.
-One if the core missions of this program is to exceptionally train and prepare our graduates for any opportunities they wish to pursue in Obstetrics and Gynecology upon completion of residency.
+One of the core missions of this program is to train and prepare our graduates for any opportunities they wish to pursue in Obstetrics and Gynecology upon completion of residency.
 We have been very successful in achieving this goal.

-Many graduates also chose to pursue wide and varied career paths that do not include fellowship training and we are equally proud of their success and equally committed to preparing them for those careers.
-Many of our graduating residents choose to practice medicine in the beautiful state of Maine, providing exceptional medical care in rural communities and in the Portland area.
-Former residents practice in many states across the country, from Florida to Colorado to Washington to Alaska.
-Some of these residents remain active in academics, teaching residents and medical students, including a large number practicing locally who have joined our volunteer faculty.
+Graduates choose to pursue wide and varied career paths that may include fellowship training and we are equally proud of everyone’s success and equally committed to preparing all graduates for their preferred career path.
+Many of our graduating residents choose to practice medicine in Maine, in rural communities as well as in the greater Portland area.
+Recent graduates have established practice in many states across the country, including Alaska, Washington, California, South Dakota, Michigan, Iowa, Wisconsin, and throughout New England.
+Some of these graduates choose to remain active in academics, teaching residents and medical students, including a large number practicing locally who have joined our community based faculty as well as several of our full time faculty.